melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_gatk1/variant_calling_gatk1.md

 -------------------------------
 ## Description

 This tutorial runs through the GATK4 best practices workflow for variant calling.
-The workflow starts and a pair of sequencing reads and performs a series of steps to determine a set to genetic variants.
+The workflow starts with pairs of sequencing reads and performs a series of steps to determine a set of genetic variants.

 **Data:** Illumina HiSeq paired-end (2×100 bp) reads in FASTQ format.
 **Tools:** GATK4, Picard, Bcftools and jigv